What is intensive care following surgery?

 Transcutaneous oxygen/carbon dioxide monitor.
 This machine measures the amount of oxygen and carbon dioxide in your child's skin.
-A small, circular pad is attached to the child's skin, most often on the chest or abdomen.
+A small, circular pad is attached to the child's skin, most often on the chest or belly.
 The pad warms a small area of skin underneath and measures oxygen, carbon dioxide, or both.
 A wire connects the pad to the monitor and displays the levels.
 Because the transcutaneous monitor heats the skin, it must be moved to different places on the skin every few hours.
 The heating may leave a temporary reddened spot on the skin.

 Chest tube.
 This is a plastic hollow tube placed between the ribs into the chest cavity to drain blood, fluid, and air from the space around the lungs.

 Respirator or mechanical ventilator.
-This machine helps children who are unable to breathe on their own due to medication causing sedation, or who need help taking bigger or more effective breaths due to illness.
+This machine helps children who are unable to breathe on their own due to medicine causing sedation, or who need help taking bigger or more effective breaths due to illness.
 Ventilators can also deliver extra oxygen, if needed.

 Foley catheter.
 This is a thin hollow tube placed in the bladder to drain urine.
 This helps nursing staff measure the amount of urine the child is making.
 This tells the nurse how well your child is doing.